John Barrowman: Personal life

-Sexual misconduct allegations
+Misconduct allegations

 In February 2008, talking about Barrowman's on-set behaviour, Doctor Who co-star Freema Agyeman said in an interview to The London Paper newspaper, "John will walk about with his chap [penis] hanging out, having conversations with people."

-On 30 November 2008, Barrowman allegedly exposed himself during an episode of Radio 1's Switch programme.
-Although the act was not seen, as a show staff member had the webcam, the BBC and Barrowman subsequently apologised for any offence caused.
+On 30 November 2008, Barrowman exposed himself while on-air during an episode of Radio 1's Switch programme.
+The BBC and Barrowman subsequently apologised for any offence caused.

 In a 2018 Playbill article, Barrowman publicly revealed that during a performance of Sunset Boulevard, he had exposed himself while standing behind a piano.
 Though hidden from the audience, it was in clear view of the actors on stage.
-This prompted a letter from the show's composer, Andrew Lloyd Webber, warning him to not "upstage the score with his appendage."
+This prompted a letter from the show's composer, Andrew Lloyd Webber, warning him not to "upstage the score with his appendage."

-Following accusations of sexual harassment from 20 women against fellow Doctor Who star Noel Clarke in April 2021, a video from a 2015 science-fiction convention surfaced wherein Clarke and co-stars Camille Coduri and Annette Badland discuss the episode "Boom Town", which was filmed in February 2005, and reference Barrowman exposing himself.
+Following sexual harassment accusations made against Noel Clarke in April 2021, a video from a 2015 science-fiction convention surfaced wherein Clarke and Doctor Who co-stars Camille Coduri and Annette Badland discuss the 2005 episode "Boom Town" and reference Barrowman exposing himself.
 Julie Gardner, an executive producer on Doctor Who and Torchwood, confirmed that she received a complaint about Barrowman's on-set behaviour "around 2008", for which he was reprimanded at the time.

 On 7 May 2021, Barrowman issued a statement that read:

 As a result of the allegations, a video featuring Barrowman was removed from the Doctor Who: Time Fracture theatre show, Big Finish removed the Torchwood release "Absent Friends" from pre-order and their release schedule, and Titan Comics shelved a graphic novel that was set to feature Captain Jack Harkness.

 On 23 November 2021, Barrowman appeared on the daytime TV show Lorraine.
-With regards to the above, Barrowman stated "I think if it was now it would be crossing the line.
+With regards to the above, Barrowman stated: I think if it was now, it would be crossing the line.
 Fifteen years ago was bawdy behaviour [...] the fact it was stories I've already told, haven't hidden anything [...] they've tried to turn them into sexual harassment which it absolutely is not.
-All the people that are making a fuss about it: they weren't there, they don't know the context of things that were done.
-Like I've said, I would never do it now."
+All the people that are making a fuss about it: they weren't there, they don't know the context of things that were done with my chap.
+Like I've said, I would never do it now.

+In September 2024, Barrowman revealed that he became depressed, contemplating self-harm and suicide, following the accusations.
+Three months later, he stated that he had been "blackballed" and work had dried up, but then told Scotland Tonight that he regretted nothing.